Cincinnati Countertop Installation Services for Kitchen & Bathroom

 Budget

-Your budget will, of course, have an impact on the type of countertop surface you choose.
-Quartz and granite tend to vary widely in price, depending on the specific color, while other natural stone varieties, such a quartzite, tend to fall at the higher end of the range.
-Solid surface is usually the least expensive option, but you can find granite and quartz options to fit almost any budget.
+Quartz and granite tend to vary widely in price, depending on the specific color.
+Other natural stone varieties, such a quartzite, tend to fall at the higher end of the range.
+Solid surface is usually the least expensive option.
+However, you can find granite and quartz options to fit almost any budget.

 Type and Quality

-As noted, there are a number of countertop options.
-Quartz mimics the look of stone, yet requires less maintenance.
-Stains are not usually a problem with quartz, nor is heat, and quartz usually comes in a variety of vibrant colors and patterns, many of which look like marble or granite.
-The edges and corners of quartz can potentially chip, requiring a professional to repair them.
+Quartz mimics the look of stone yet requires less maintenance.
+Stains are not usually a problem with quartz, nor is heat.
+Moreover, quartz usually comes in a variety of vibrant colors and patterns.
+Many of these looks can stand in for either marble or granite.

 Granite is one type of natural stone.
 Granite’s biggest draw is that it is unique—no two slabs are alike.
 Rare colors in granite, as well as veining in the granite make some colors of granite more expensive.
-Granite is fairly resistant to heat, cuts, and scratches, with polished and matte finishes resisting most stains once it is properly sealed.
-Granite countertops do require periodic resealing, and if an edge or corner chips, it must be professionally repaired.

-Solid surface countertops are available in a variety of colors and patterns.
-Solid surface countertops create a seamless look because any joints necessary are virtually invisible.
-Solid surface countertops are resistant to stains, and if a small nick or scratch occurs, a professional installer can usually repair it.
+Solid surface countertops are resistant to stains.
+If a small nick or scratch occurs, a professional installer can usually repair it.
 Even so, a cutting board should always be used with solid surface countertops.
-Additionally, solid surface countertops are less heat resistant, so you have to be careful not to place hot pots and pans directly on the countertop.

 Maintenance